kindone/cppproptest/doc/Printing.md

 {
     static std::ostream& show(std::ostream& os, const CarLike<T>& carLike)
     {
-        // utilize printer for type T (??? will be printed if there is no printer defined for T) os << "CarLike(" << Show<T>(carLike.t) << ")";
+        // utilize printer for type T ('CarLike(???)' will be printed if there is no printer defined for T) os << "CarLike(" << Show<T>(carLike.t) << ")";
         return os;
     }